aimalrehman92/ocr_doc_analysis/README.md

 - Type the command: Scripts\Activate (This will activate the environment)
 - Now, type the command: flask --app app\main.py run --host=0.0.0.0 --port=5020

-## Brief description about the functionalities
+## Brief description about the scope

-The Prepay Correspondance Checker application can check correpsondance between a claim and multiple medical records uploaded on the provider portal in the Prepay module.

-The Plagiarism Calculation Python application can run plagiarism report by receiving mulitple files at the same time including images, and text documents.
-In future, we plan to support textual content stored in the tabular form as well.
-For now, the following formats are supported for both applications:
+All three Alivia OCR applications can run plagiarism report by receiving mulitple files at the same time including images, and text documents.
+In future, we plan to support tabular data as well for the analysis.
+For now, the following formats are supported for all three applications:
 - For documents, it can extract text from the following formats:
-['.txt', '.docx']
+['.txt', '.docx', '.pdf]
 - For images, it can extract text from the following formats:
-['.jpeg', '.jpg', '.png', 'pdf']
+['.jpeg', '.jpg', '.png']

+We expect the application to show high performance for printed text but it can perform "okayish" on handwritten documents too.
+To achieve high performance in handwritten content, we need to follow the formal process of training the model on the dataset of handwritten medical records.